ebaauw/homebridge-rpi/README.md

 #### File Access
 `pigpio` provides a hook to access files remotely.
-Homebridge RPi uses this hook to get the Raspberry Pi's serial number from `/proc/cpuinfo` and to get the output from the `vcgencmd` script.
+Homebridge RPi uses this hook to get the Raspberry Pi's serial number from `/proc/cpuinfo` and to get the output from the `getState` script.
 These files need to be whitelisted, in `/opt/pigpio/access`:
 ```
 $ sudo sh -c 'cat - > /opt/pigpio/access' <<+
 /proc/cpuinfo r
-/opt/pigpio/vcgencmd.out r
+/tmp/getState.json r
 +
 ```
 To check that the files can be read, issue `fo` to open the file for reading:
 ```
-$ pigs fo /opt/pigpio/vcgencmd.out 1
+$ pigs fo /tmp/getState.json 1
 0
 ```
 Note the returned file descriptor, in this case `0`.